Chi-square simulation of the CIR process and the Heston model: Introduction

-where $x\in\mathbb R$ and $\Gamma(\cdot)$ is the standard gamma function.
-How can we sample from a $\text{N}(0,1,2q)$ distribution?
-Our answer lies in generalizing Marsaglia's polar method for pairs of independent standard Normal random variables.
-Indeed we generate $2q$ uniform random variables $U=(U_1,\ldots,U_{2q})$ over $[-1,1]$, and condition on their $2q$th norm $\|U\|_{2q}$, being less than unity.
-Then we prove that the $2q$ random variables $U\cdot (-2\log\|U\|_{2q}^{2q})^{1/2q}/\|U\|_{2q}$ are independent $\text{N}(0,1,2q)$ random variables.
-We provide a thorough comparison, of our generalized Marsaglia polar method for sampling from the central $\chi_{\nu}^2$ distribution, to the acceptance-rejection method of Ahrens and Dieter (see Ahrens and Dieter~\cite{AD:chi} and Glasserman~\cite{Glass}).
+The question now becomes, how can we sample from a $\text{N}(0,1,2q)$ distribution?
+We have two answers.
+The first lies in generalizing Marsaglia's polar method for pairs of independent standard Normal random variables, which we call the Marsaglia generalized Gaussian method (MAGG).
+The second method generalizes the Beasley--Springer--Moro direct inversion method for standard Normal random variables to generate a high accuracy approximation of the inverse generalized Gaussian distribution function.
+We provide a thorough comparison, of our generalized Marsaglia polar method and of our direct inversion method for sampling from the central $\chi_{\nu}^2$ distribution, to the acceptance-rejection methods of Ahrens--Dieter and Marsaglia--Tsang (see Ahrens and Dieter~\cite{AD:chi}, Glasserman~\cite{Glass} and Marsaglia and Tsang~\cite{MarTsa}).

-The Cox--Ingersoll--Ross process, which has a non-central chi-squared transition probability, can thus be exactly simulated by the approach just described, which we will call the Marsaglia generalized Gaussian method (MAGG).
-The \emph{advantages} of this approach are that for the mean-reverting variance process in the Heston model, we can generate high quality samples simply and robustly.
-The \emph{disadvantage} of MAGG when simulating the Cox--Ingersoll--Ross process is that the degrees of freedom $\nu$ must be rational (however, in practice, this is typically fulfilled).
-We demonstrate our method in the computation of option prices for parameter cases that are considered in Andersen~\cite{An} and Glasserman and Kim~\cite{GK} and described there as challenging and practically relevant.
-To summarize, we: \begin{itemize} \item Prove that a central chi-squared random variable with less than one degree of freedom, can be written as a sum of powers of generalized Gaussian random variables; \item Prove a new method---the generalized Marsaglia polar method---for generating generalized Gaussian samples; \item Establish a new simple, exact, unbiased and efficient method for simulating the Cox--Ingersoll--Ross process, for an attracting and attainable zero boundary, and thus establish a new simple method for simulating the Heston model. \end{itemize}
+The CIR process can thus be simulated by the two approaches just described; exactly in the first instance and with very high accuracy in the second.
+The advantages of both approaches are that for the mean-reverting variance process in the Heston model, we can efficiently generate high quality samples simply and robustly.
+The methods require the degrees of freedom to be rational, however this is fulfilled in practical applications: the parameter $\nu$ will typically be obtained through calibration and can only be computed up to a pre-specified accuracy.
+We demonstrate our two methods in the computation of option prices for parameter cases that are considered in Andersen~\cite{An} and Glasserman and Kim~\cite{GK} and described there as challenging and practically relevant.
+We also demonstrate our methods for the pricing of path-dependent derivatives.

+To summarize, we: \begin{itemize} \item Prove that a central chi-squared random variable with less than one degree of freedom, can be written as a sum of powers of generalized Gaussian random variables; \item Prove a new method---the generalized Marsaglia polar method---for generating generalized Gaussian samples; \item Provide a new and fast high-accuracy approximation (in principle to machine error) to the inverse generalized Gaussian distribution function; \item Establish two new simple, flexible, high-accuracy, efficient methods for simulating the Cox--Ingersoll--Ross process, for an attracting and attainable zero boundary, which we apply to simulating the Heston model. \end{itemize}